Eviduunce/Debounce/README.md

 2. Go to **System Settings** → **Privacy & Security** → **Accessibility**
 3. Find **KCBforMac** in the list
 4. Toggle it **ON**
-5. If not in list, click the **+** button and navigate to:
-   `/Users/timo/Library/Developer/Xcode/DerivedData/KCBforMac-*/Build/Products/Debug/KCBforMac.app`
-6. **Important**: If you rebuild the app, you may need to re-grant permissions

 ### 3. Enable Chatter Blocking